How VA 2.0 Handles Consumer Contact Updates

 • Allows agents to manually apply the update if deemed appropriate.

-• Balances consumer self-service with agent oversight.
+This approach balances consumer self-service with agent oversight.

 Phone Number & Text Messaging Preferences